 Make something delicious from almost nothing!
-Learn how to make Chicken Stock in the Slow Cooker for the best tasting soups, gravies, and sauces.
+Learn how to make Chicken Stock in the slow cooker or on the stovetop for the best tasting soups, gravies, and sauces.

 Making homemade chicken stock is one of the easiest ways to make something from nothing.
 Okay, almost nothing.

-If you’ve roasted a whole chicken or baked chicken pieces, save the bones, skin, and drippings to make a delicious broth or stock to use in soups, gravies, or pilafs.
+So, whenever you roast a whole chicken or bake chicken pieces, save the bones, skin, and drippings to make a delicious broth or stock to use in soups, gravies, or pilafs.
 The resulting, golden brown goodness will taste much better than anything you could buy in a can or jar.

-Psst.
-Pro-tip: You can do the same thing with roast turkey leftovers, only it will be turkey stock!
+Got turkey instead of chicken?
+You can do the same thing with the Thanksgiving turkey bones, only it will be turkey stock!

 The process is pretty easy to make chicken stock, especially if you use a slow cooker.
 The traditional method of making chicken stock isn’t hard, of course, but it involves long cooking over an open flame, so using a slow cooker to make chicken stock is a little bit safer and foolproof.

-How to Make Stock in the Slow Cooker
+How to make this in the slow cooker

-If you’re short on freezer space, you can boil the stock down to a concentrate that you can “beef up” later with more water.
+If you’re short on freezer space, you can boil the stock down to a concentrate or even homemade bouillon cubes that you can reconstitute later with more water.
+When I’ve done this in the past, it took hours to boil down, but the cubes were very handy to have stashed in the freezer.

 - bones, skin, drippings from a roast chicken skin, and drippings from a whole roasted chicken or bone-in chicken pieces